We have stunning living options for you to choose from – ranked 15th out of 116 universities by the Times Higher Education.View content

 Families and couples

 We do have a few self-contained flats for students with families or in a couple.
-You can apply for these using the normal housing application portal [link].
+You can apply for these using the normal housing application.
 We will normally allocate self-contained flats to families first and then couples.
 We do apply a level of needs-based assessment to applications to self-contained flats.
+If we are not able to offer you a flat, will provide information and advice on seeking alternative accommodation.

 I have a disability.
 What is on offer for me?